brclar15/thesis/notes/progressReport.md

 I still need to read through the rest of Apollodorus, Tzetzes, and any other editions that we add.
 Also, reading Aristotle's *Poetics* could prove to be helpful in identifying words to use to search through the  Iliadic scholia.

+#Analysis#

+- determined episodes in Proclus
+	- explained one of the two summaries without episode divisions
+- determined visual episodes in Tabula
+- Created thematic divisions in Apollodrus
+	- need to revise them

+**Moving Forward**

+- look at lexical overlap between Proclus, Apollodorus, and Tabula
+- look at episodes by persNames
+- see what the Iliadic scholia say about episode divisions

 #Thesis Writing#

 Fairly little thesis writing has been done so far.....